MC-Epicodus/Student-Roster-2/README.md

 ### Legal

-Copyright (c) 2015 Brian Borealis & Annie Hoogendoorn
+Copyright (c) 2015 Brian Borealis & Mike Chastain

 This software is licensed under the MIT license.